theNewDynamic/oregonsadventurecoast.com/content/blog/ten-oregon-coast-travel-tips-for-charleston-salmon-run-visitors.md

 ## #5 GO FISHING, CLAMMING OR CRABBING

 Autumn is a lovely time of year to visit Oregon’s Adventure Coast and fishing, crabbing and clamming opportunities are in no short supply here!
 There are more than 30 lakes and rivers to choose from in Coos County alone, and anglers will find there is plenty of bay and ocean fishing.
 [Click here](/fishing) for a list of resources that will be helpful in planning your trip.
 Be sure to visit one of our bait shops while in the area, they’re always willing to share pointers with visiting anglers.
-[Learn more about crabbing & clamming on Oregon’s Adventure Coast](/crabbing-clamming).
+[Learn more about crabbing](/crabbing-clamming) and [learn more about clamming](/clamming) on Oregon’s Adventure Coast.

 ## #6 TRY YOUR LUCK IN ONE OF OUR CASINOS